 Custom graphite and fiberglass fly rods

-I have built fly rods, off and on, for 40 years and fished them in the tumbling freestone streams of western New England.
+I have built fly rods, off and on, for 50 years and fished them in the tumbling freestone streams of western New England.
 Woronoco, an Algonquian Indian word meaning "The place of many windings" is the location where I have chosen to create beautiful, functional and affordable fly rods.
-It is a place where the Westfield River cuts through the Berkshire Hills and meanders on its way to the Connecticut River.
-I live and work only a few minutes from excellent trout fishing water.
+It is a place where the Westfield River cuts through the Berkshire Hills and meanders on its way to join the Connecticut River on its way to the sea.
+I live only a few minutes from some excellent trout fishing water.

 Even though it is a passion, rod building is still a recreation for me.
 I had a day job completely unrelated to the fishing tackle industry.
 Now I am semi-retired and I have returned to spend more time with my passion.
 To my thinking, custom-crafted fishing rods can be tools, but also artistic expressions of the builder's and the owner's psyche.
 Fly rods do not have to be made on the most expensive or the most popular rod blank to achieve that goal.

 Much has changed since I wrote the above introduction more than 10 years ago, and although I am nearing full retirement from my day job, I continue to indulge my rod building passion.
 I appreciate my many world-wide clients and new friends who have encouraged me and challenged me to build some really fine fishing rods that meet their specific needs.

 The custom rod building industry has changed a great deal in 10 years; who could have foretold the resurgence of fiberglass fishing rods, and the ultra-high modulus graphite rods that have taken performance to new heights.